How are VC and PE investors investing during a recession?

 Recessions can create buying opportunities for investors who typically would have to pay a premium for high-quality assets under normal market conditions.

-According to the latest mid-year private equity report by Bain Consulting, equity investors earn higher internal rates of return in years following recessions.
-In general, these investments during recovery years have “consistently outperformed the long-term averages, especially investments in top-quartile deals.”
+According to a mid-year private equity report by Bain Consulting, equity investors earn higher internal rates of return in years following recessions.
+Generally, these investments during recovery years have “consistently outperformed the long-term averages, especially investments in top-quartile deals.”

 Related article | What does the private equity investment journey look like?